apache/trafficserver/doc/admin-guide/files/sni.yaml.en.rst

 verify_server_policy      One of the values :code:`DISABLED`, :code:`PERMISSIVE`, or :code:`ENFORCED`.

                           By default this is :ts:cv:`proxy.config.ssl.client.verify.server.policy`.
-                          This controls how Traffic Server evaluated the origin certificate.
+                          This controls how |TS| evaluated the origin certificate.

 verify_server_properties  One of the values :code:`NONE`, :code:`SIGNATURE`, :code:`NAME`, and :code:`ALL`

                           By default this is :ts:cv:`proxy.config.ssl.client.verify.server.properties`.
-                          This controls what Traffic Server checks when evaluating the origin certificate.
+                          This controls what |TS| checks when evaluating the origin certificate.

 verify_client             One of the values :code:`NONE`, :code:`MODERATE`, or :code:`STRICT`.
                           If ``NONE`` is specified, |TS| requests no certificate.
 If ``MODERATE`` is specified
                           |TS| will verify a certificate that is presented by the client, but it will not
                           fail the TLS handshake if no certificate is presented.
-If ``STRICT`` is specified the client must resent a certificate during the TLS handshake.
+If ``STRICT`` is specified the client must present a certificate during the TLS handshake.

                           By default this is :ts:cv:`proxy.config.ssl.client.certification_level`.